gcclinux/EasyEdit/src/cloud/SETUP.md

 - OAuth credentials are public by design (they're in the client-side code)
 - Security comes from the OAuth flow itself, not from hiding the client ID
-- The `drive.file` scope ensures EasyEdit can only access its own files
+- The `drive.file` scope ensures EasyEditor can only access its own files
 - Never commit production credentials to public repositories